AnotherKamila/sdn-loadbalancer/report/report.md

 "flat" file structure needed by the P4 compiler.\footnote{
-Looking back, the author would today write the controller code with much less inheritance and much more explicit function composition: somewhat in the direction of \ref{inheritance}.
+Looking back, the author would today write the controller code with much less inheritance and much more explicit function composition: somewhat in the spirit of \ref{inheritance}.
 Nevertheless, even this not entirely optimal approach was good enough to save a lot of time in the later stages of development.
 Anything that keeps things decoupled pays off eventually.
 }